Table of Contents

 When it's not processed, experience is free of problems, suffering, fear, and desire.
 It's just what is, here and now.
 Meditation is training in letting go of the obsession with the processing, thus letting go of past and future.
 Meditation teaches you to be aware of the present moment without the intervention of the mind by attending to the silence between thoughts.
 The silence is the moment of now.

-A simple way to notice that silence and
+A simple way to notice that

 to drop the processing is to ask yourself: "What is my next thought